Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @param totalStakeNominalThresholds the nominal amount of stake that
  * the signed stake of the certificate should meet.
 Each index corresponds to
  * a stake type in the `weights` array in the `ECDSAOperatorInfo`
- * @return whether or not certificate is valid and meets nominal thresholds */ function verifyCertificateNominal(
+ * @return Whether or not certificate is valid and meets nominal thresholds
+ * @return signers array of addresses that signed the certificate */ function verifyCertificateNominal(
     OperatorSet calldata operatorSet,
     ECDSACertificate memory cert,
     uint256[] memory totalStakeNominalThresholds
-) external returns (bool);
+) external returns (bool, address[] memory signers);
 ```

 Verifies that a certificate meets specified nominal (absolute) stake thresholds for each stake type.